Lyapunov-like Conditions of Forward Invariance and Boundedness for a Class of Unstable Systems: Introduction

-In all these examples asymptotically stable motion in a high-dimensional subspace is coupled with unstable explorative motion in a low-dimensional subspace.
-Even though solutions of these systems of ODE may not be stable in the sense of Lyapunov, they asymptotically converge to the required domains.
-Notwithstanding the relevance of such systems for modelling\footnote{Here we would like to refer to \cite{Rabinovic_2006}, \cite{Rabinovic_2008} where dissipative saddles are used to model decision-making sequences.}, control and identification, there are limitations restricting further progress in application of the broader concept of unstable convergence to these areas.
-Among these, from the authors point of view, is the lack of a simple analogue of the Lyapunov method for these, strictly speaking, unstable systems that would allow to draw conclusions about asymptotic properties of unstable solutions without the need of solving the equations.
+The systems with inherently unstable behavior are important for many applications, including modelling, control and identification (see, for example, \cite{Rabinovic_2006}, \cite{Rabinovic_2008}, where dissipative saddles are used to model decision-making sequences, \cite{GOMAN}, where the flutter suppressors were developed, and \cite{Dyn_Con:Ilchman:97,CDC:Pomet:1992}, where the general problem of universal adaptive stabilization was studied).
+Nevertheless, there are limitations restricting further progress in application of the broader concept of unstable convergence in these areas.
+Among these is the lack of a simple analogue of the Lyapunov method for these, strictly speaking, unstable systems that would allow to draw conclusions about asymptotic properties of unstable solutions without the need of solving the equations.
+This motivates the focus of our present work.

-Presently available techniques, such as e.g. non-uniform small-gain theorems \cite{SIAM_non_uniform_attractivity}, require existence of input-output gains for the stable subsystem.
-This condition, however, is already violated for simple cascade structures such as